Originally published on 1st January 2017 Last updated on 31st December 2023

-Whether you’re able to find a doctor that listens to you or not, you should really be learning about your condition, what it means, treatment options and even how to interpret your own lab tests.
+Whether you’re able to find a doctor that listens to you or not, you should really be learning about your thyroid condition yourself, what it means, treatment options and how to understand your own test results.

 Reading up on hypothyroidism and related conditions in books, articles, medical journals etc. will give you the knowledge you need to become your own advocate and make some changes.
 You’ll feel empowered and more in control of your health, too.